 "When he is relevant to be mentioned — and he will be — he will be mentioned."

 How many episodes do we expect for House of the Dragon season 2?

-House of the Dragon season 2 is expected to consist of 10 episodes, just as the first season did.
+House of the Dragon season 2 is expected to consist of eight episodes, two shorter than the first season's 10-episode run.

-George R. R. Martin wrote on his blog that he is still "thrilled" that the show gets to have "10 hours every season to tell our tale".
+George RR Martin wrote on his blog previously that he was still "thrilled" that the show gets to have "10 hours every season to tell our tale".

 He added that "it is going to take four full seasons of 10 episodes each to do justice to the Dance of the Dragons, from start to finish".

 House of the Dragon season 2 plot: What happens next?

 Picking up where season 1 left off, House of the Dragon's next chapter will dive headfirst into the devastating Targaryen civil war, known among fans as the Dance of the Dragons.